Official description

 I2C address parser vulnerability

-If we try to issue a read command outside of the ALLOWED_I2C
+If we try to issue a read command outside of the ALLOWED_I2C whitelist,

 we get the following error message: